MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-create-template.md

 ## Create a new template or use an existing agreement

-Follow these steps to create a new template.
+To create a new template, follow these steps:

-1. Navigate to Agreements app in Teams, select **Create a template**.
+1. Go to the Agreements app in Microsoft Teams, and then select **Create a template**.

 2. Optionally, you can select **Pick a file** to create a template from an existing document.

 3. Provide a name for the template.

-4. Select the workspace where the template will be stored and the category which the template belongs to.
+4. Select the workspace where the template will be stored and the category that the template belongs to.

-5. Set values for country and language for the template.
+5. Set the values for country/region and language for the template.

 6. You can also optionally provide a description and tags.

-7. Select **Open in Word** to setup fields, insert sections, configure workflows and request for approvals, and publish it once it's ready.
+7. Select **Open in Word** to set up fields, insert sections, configure workflows, request approvals, and publish it once it's ready.

     > [!NOTE]
     > You can't change the name of the template or the workspace where the template is stored after a draft template is created.